Wastewater-Surveillance/GeneXpert_WW/README.md

 ### Cartridge Lot to Standard Curve Mapping

 A table that maps the GeneXpert Cartridge Lot Number to its standard curve is available for download as an [excel file](gx_lotmapping/GXWW_lotmapping_2023_12_21.xlsx) and [csv file](gx_lotmapping/GXWW_lotmapping_2023_12_21.csv).
-Files will be updated to inlcude new lots.
-The GeneXpert Cartridge Lot Number is the 5 digit number (inlcuding all leading zeros) found on the test cartridge or GeneXpert pdf test report (as Reagent Lot ID).
+Files will be updated to include new lots.
+The GeneXpert Cartridge Lot Number is the 5 digit number (including all leading zeros) found on the test cartridge or GeneXpert pdf test report (as Reagent Lot ID).

-An example of the this table is seen here:
+An example of this table is seen here:
 | Cartridge Lot Number | SARS-CoV-2 Standard Curve ID | Flu A 1 Standard Curve ID | Flu A 2 Standard Curve ID | Flu B Standard Curve ID | RSV Standard Curve ID |
 |------------|------------|------------|------------|------------|------------|
 | 02009                | GX23-0001_SARS_COV_2         | GX23-0001_FluA1           | GX23-0001_FluA2           | GX23-0001_FluB          | GX23-0001_RSV         |